Behind the Scenes of Award-Winning Short “In the Tradition of My Family”

 Also, don’t short-change any aspect of the process.
 Keep an eye on everything that goes into your frame, everything should have a reason for being there.
 Use real actors, plan your days, and don’t leave anything to chance.
 And feed your crew!
 Fed crews are happy crews.

-Taryn Bensky is a writer currently residing in New Jersey.
-She is studying Journalism & Media Studies and Art History at Rutgers University.
+Taryn Bensky is a writer from New Jersey.
+She studied Journalism & Media Studies and Art History at Rutgers University.
 She has previously written about film in the Inside Beat, Rutgers’ weekly entertainment newspaper in The Daily Targum.